rahulsd380/React-Nextjs-project-Setup/README.md

-# Project Setup Documentation
+# Project Setup Documentation For React.js & Next.js

-## How to Create and Maintain a Professional Codebase in React and Next.js with Tailwind CSS v4
+## How to Create and Maintain a Professional Codebase in React and Next.js with Tailwind CSS v4 + TypeScript

-### Project Setup Steps
+### React.js Project Setup Steps

 1. Create the project using Vite:
 ```bash